 MAURO BRUNI is a US national and international competitor, has performed in over 25 countries, and is a freelance graphic artist and fashion designer.
 He earned a BFA, graduating Cum Laude from the Univ. of Southern California.
 Credits Include: Principal skater with numerous companies including 11 years with Holiday on Ice, 6 Willy Bietak productions, Ucha Atayde Entertainment, Arena International, Dynamic Shows GmBH, American Ice Theatre, Wheeler Productions, and now 4 years with the Ice Theatre of New York.
 He is also a coach and choreographer for international competitors at the Trelleborgskonståkningsklubb in Sweden.
 Mauro is thrilled to reprise his Afternoon of a Faun, inspired by Vaslav Nijinsky and John Curry.

 ANGELA CHIANG grew up in New Jersey but now calls New York City home.
 Her passion for figure skating started as soon as she stepped on the ice at the age of four.
 Angela credits her accomplishments in skating to her mother and grandmother’s encouragement.
 Both dreamt of becoming graceful figure skaters.
 After retiring from her competitive career in 2000, Angela joined ITNY as a young apprentice and became a full-fledged cast member on and off with the company since 2003.
-She has found skating with ITNY to be truly instrumental in developing her artistry and is thrilled to rejoin the cast after a six-year hiatus!
-This is Angela’s debut performance since successfully recovering from major knee surgery from a torn ACL and meniscus injury.
+She has found skating with ITNY to be truly instrumental in developing her artistry and is thrilled to perform with the cast this season!
 Angela is a USFS double gold medalist, a graduate of NYU with a B.A. in Journalism and Metropolitan Studies, a former instructor for the Figure Skating in Harlem program, a former member of the NHL’s New York Rangers City Skaters squad and continues to devote herself to her students and her love of coaching at Chelsea Piers for the past seventeen years.